Lottie Williams (actress, born 1874): Career

-She began her career on the stage and appeared in Broadway productions during the 1900s.
-Williams debuted on film in a supporting role in the 1920 silent comedy, A Full House.
-She went on to appear in over 70 films, mostly in smaller and supporting roles, during her 30-year career.
+Williams debuted on film in a supporting role in the 1920 silent comedy A Full House.
+She appeared in over 70 films, mostly in smaller and supporting roles, during her 30-year career.

 Some of the more notable films in which she appeared include: Michael Curtiz' Angels with Dirty Faces (1938), starring James Cagney and Pat O'Brien; the 1939 melodrama Dark Victory, with Bette Davis, Humphrey Bogart and George Brent; Meet John Doe (1941), directed by Frank Capra, and starring Gary Cooper and Barbara Stanwyck; the screwball comedy, The Man Who Came to Dinner (1942), starring Bette Davis, Ann Sheridan, and Monty Woolley; and Edge of Darkness (1942), starring Errol Flynn and Ann Sheridan; Her final appearance would be in a supporting role in 1949's One Last Fling, starring Alexis Smith and Zachary Scott, after which she retired from the film industry.

 Death

-Williams died on November 16, 1962, in Los Angeles, California, and was cremated and interred at Chapel of the Pines Crematory.
+Williams died on November 16, 1962, in Los Angeles, California.